zfadhli/ttlive-manager/README.md

 # TikTok Livestream Manager CLI

-A Bun-based CLI tool to manage and download multiple TikTok livestreams simultaneously with random staggered starts to avoid IP bans.
+A Bun-based CLI tool to manage and download multiple TikTok livestreams simultaneously with random staggered starts.
 This CLI is built for [Michele0303/tiktok-live-recorder](https://github.com/Michele0303/tiktok-live-recorder).

 ## Features